stats285/stats285.github.io/speaker_visit.md

 ## Accomedation
 Department of Statisics will arrange your lodging.
-Any questions regaridng hotel reservation shall be directed to [Ms. Emily Lauderdale](https://statistics.stanford.edu/people/emily-lauderdale) (Email: elauderd AT stanford.edu).
+Any questions regaridng hotel reservation shall be directed to [Ms. Emily Lauderdale](https://statistics.stanford.edu/people/emily-lauderdale) <elauderd@ stanford.edu>.

 ## Instruction for reimbursement